 10:00 AM EST, 17:00 IST

 The Hamas attack on Israeli communities on October 7th profoundly shocked Israeli society.
 Millions of Israelis have since faced immense challenges—grappling with grief, destruction, and trauma—while also enduring ongoing difficulties amid intense fighting in Gaza and the north.
-This attack followed rising tensions with Hezbollah, which has increasingly launched assaults from Lebanon, heightening the danger along Israel's northern border, further straining the country’s defenses and resources.
+This attack followed rising tensions with Hezbollah, which has increasingly launched assaults from Lebanon, heightening the danger along Israel's northern border and further straining the country’s defenses and resources.

 These powerful stories remind us that, even in the darkest times, we can make a meaningful impact—helping to heal and restore, thanks to your unwavering support and solidarity.
+Join us in making a difference today.

-Mental Care
+Mental Health Care

 Safe Heart (Nova)